muranoya/TweetBot4Picture/README.md

 1. Run Python3
   1. ex.
 Run cmd.exe and type python.exe main.py
   1. If you don't add Python to the PATH environment, you specify full path of python.
+  1. I recommend creating a bat file.
+You don't have to type the command anymore.

 ### On *nix
 1. Install Python3